-- The main Driver Signing topic on MSDN
+- The main Driver Signing topic

 - The subtopic "How to Release Sign a Kernel Module" in the Kernel-Mode Code Signing Walkthrough describes what you should know about signing kernel-mode code.
 The information in the document also applies to signing user-mode drivers.